phuquocdog/docs/README.md

 ## What is Phu Quoc Doge

+Decentralized dogs social network, it is the best social network for pets, where you can share photos and videos of your pet's life, rescue puppies, adopt a pet, find pet friendly places and take advantage of our useful pet services.
+Join the moon mission. 🐶

 Phu Quoc Doge is a Substrate-based Polkadot parachain.
 Phu Quoc Doge is committed to providing easy-to-use blockchain infrastructure and creating a one-stop comprehensive infrastructure platform, which aims to reduce the threshold and cost for developers, while bringing them great returns.

 PhuquocDoge (PQD) is a real token used to run ads on pet social networking platforms as well as exchanges related to shopping for pet products and services.